Monishnd/ccr-examples-Monish/containers/0_Introductory/README.md

 5. Run script in container

-In this example, we are using `print_version.py`, a Python script that simply prints the version of Python.
+In this example, we are using [`print_version.py`](./print_version.py), a Python script that simply prints the version of Python.
+Ensure you've copied the `print_version.py` file to your build directory.

 ```
 apptainer exec python.sif python print_version.py